-Screening questions Response Evidence oorooming quoono No Yes Uncertain Human Rights Could the decision impact negatively on individual Human Rights as enshrined in UK legislation? ⊠ By bringing the SGO awards in line with the Government's regulations, this will ensure consistency for all residents applying for a payment.
+Screening questions Response Evidence ocieciming questions No No Yes Uncertain LYNGENGE Human Rights Could the decision impact negatively on individual Human Rights as enshrined in UK legislation? × By bringing the SGO awards in line with the Government's regulations, this will ensure consistency for all residents applying for a payment.
 No individuals will have their Human Rights affected as a result of implementing a consistent way of working.
 Evidence used to inform this assessment includes analysis of the proposal and feedback from the consultation process which found that no concerns in relation to human rights.
 Equality Could the decision result in adverse differential impacts on groups or individuals with characteristics protected in UK equality law?
-Could the decision impact differently on other commonly disadvantaged groups? ⊠ The Public Sector Equality Duty (PSED) requires that when exercising its functions the Council must have due regard to the need to:- • eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; • advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; and • foster good relations between persons who share a relevant protected characteristic and persons who do not share it.
-In having due regard to the need to advance equality of opportunity, the Council must consider, as part of a single equality duty: • removing or minimising disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic; • taking steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of people who do not share it; and • encouraging people who share a protected characteristic to participate in public life or in any other activity in which participation is low.
+Could the decision impact differently on other commonly disadvantaged groups?
+The Public Sector Equality Duty (PSED) requires that when exercising its functions the Council must have due regard to the need to:- • eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; • advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; and • foster good relations between persons who share a relevant protected characteristic and persons who do not share it.
+In having due regard to the need to advance equality of opportunity, the Council must consider, as part of a single equality duty: • removing or minimising disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic; • taking steps to meet the needs of persons who share a relevant protected characteristic from the needs of people who do not share it; and • encouraging people who share a protected characteristic to participate in public life or in any other activity in which participation is low.
 The proposal is relevant to all members of the public, if they claim a Special Guardianship or Child Arrangement Order payment.
 It is potentially relevant to the age and disability protected characteristic because of the nature of the provision.
 The proposal will ensure all residents have future claims assessed in line with Government guidance to ensure that receipt of other benefits is taken into account when agreeing SGO or CAO payments.
 This would also apply to those who currently receive the payment.
-This will mean that in some instances, those residents who have received benefits and payments, will see a reduction in the financial support they receive through SGO or CAO.
-While the proposal will result in a reduction in financial support to some, the Council is obligated to implement it in order to ensure compliance with Government Regulations on the matter.
+This will mean that in some instances, those residents who have received benefits and payments, will see a reduction in the financial support to some, the Council is obligated to implement it in order to ensure compliance with Government Regulations on the matter.

-^{} Consult the Impact Assessment further guidance appendix for details on the issues covered by each of theses broad questions prior to completion.
+Consult the Impact Assessment further guidance appendix for details on the issues covered by each of theses broad questions prior to completion.

-Screening questions Response Evidence ocreening questions No Yes Uncertain - LYIGENCE Evidence used to inform this assessment includes analysis of the proposal, analysis of government regulation obligations and feedback from the consultation process.
+Screening questions Response Evidence

+Corcening queenens No No Yes Uncertain

+Evidence used to inform this assessment includes analysis of the proposal, analysis of government regulation obligations and feedback from the consultation process.
 653 of those who responded to the budget consultation were in favour of the proposal, compared to 100 who were against it.

-Community cohesion Could the decision impact negatively on relationships between different groups, communities of interest or neighbourhoods within the town? × 0 Analysis of the proposal has identified no concerns in relation to community cohesion, those in receipt of payments will still continue to be able to access financial support in order to support them to care for the children in their care.
+Community cohesion Could the decision impact negatively on relationships between different groups, communities of interest or neighbourhoods within the town? × Analysis of the proposal has identified no concerns in relation to community cohesion, those in receipt of payments will still continue to be able to access financial support in order to support them to care for the children in their care.
 Evidence used to inform this assessment includes analysis of the proposal and feedback from the budget consultation.

 N/A